 |50 years old||£67.37 per month||£40.52 per month||£30.84 per month||£19.14 per month|

-What Does Income Protection Cover?
+What Does Income Protection Insurance Cover?

-As with other types of insurance, Income Protection policies will vary slightly from provider to provider, but the majority will cover for any illness or injury that keeps you off work.
+As with other types of insurance, Income Protection policies will vary slightly from provider to provider, but the majority will cover you for any illness or injury that keeps you off work.

-You might find it harder (and certainly more expensive!) to get cover if you have a pre-existing medical condition that could lead to you being off sick regularly, or if you are older – but that’s not to say you can’t get Income Protection.
+You might find it harder (and certainly more expensive!) to get cover if you have a pre-existing medical condition that could lead to you being off sick regularly, or if you are older.

 If anything’s going to present any problems when it comes to almost all types of insurance it will be whether you’re a smoker or not.

 Insurance companies will normally reassess how much you’re paying for premiums if you can prove you’re making positive lifestyle changes though, so if you’re giving up smoking or starting a new fitness regime you might not have to pay higher premiums than everyone else forever!

-But, if you suffer from mental illness after you’ve taken out your insurance some Income Protection policies provide access to free counselling if needed, and will pay out until you are healthy enough to return to work.
+But, if you suffer from mental illness after you’ve taken out your Income Protection Insurance, some Income Protection policies provide access to free counselling if needed, and will pay out until you are healthy enough to return to work.

 Well, by now we assume you are an expert on Income Protection Insurance in the UK – but, if you have any further questions, or if you want help finding the right Income Protection Insurance for you, drop us a line and we’d be happy to help.